 * This does not by any means mean don't ask questions.
 It means if you question your riding skills these may not be the rides for you.

-Yes.
-Membership is Included with your 2017 entry.
+No. Our 2016 rides are for anyone who enjoys riding motorcycles.
+Membership is only $20.00 for 2016.
 There is no qualifying or probation period to become an Exit Tours Motorcycle Club member and there are no required meetings or work days associated with your membership -- just join and ride!

 Q: WHO IS INVITED: